SahilKonjarla/SahilKonjarla/README.md

 # 💫 About Me:
 ## Hi there 👋<br><br>My name is Sahil Konjarla, I'm a software engineer and researcher focused on building<br>systems that blend symbolic reasoning with the power of modern LLMs.
-As an M.S. student <br>in Computer Science at UC Santa Cruz, I specialize in neuro-symbolic AI, explainability, <br>and intelligent agents.
+As an M.S. student in Computer Science at UC Santa Cruz, I specialize in neuro-symbolic AI, explainability, <br>and intelligent agents.
 I’ve led technical teams in Formula SAE EV competitions, <br>worked on AI-powered developer tools, and published research on topics from <br>hallucination detection to hyperspectral image reconstruction.
 Whether optimizing <br>backend systems or designing multi-agent workflows, I aim to build impactful,<br> well-reasoned technology.

 ## 🌐 Socials: